narenmanoj/TTIC-Programming-Requirement/README.md

 There are a couple ideas I have:

   - For each TopicID, construct a list of the most frequently used (nontrivial) words occurring in each discussion involving the TopicID.
 This can be done in some offline preprocessing step.
-Then, for each query, rank candidate TopicIDs by keyword presence in the query.
-Return the full sentences occurring in the topmost TopicIDs.
+Then, for each query, rank candidate TopicIDs by keyword presence in the query (for a fixed query, which TopicID is most well-represented in terms of keyword presence in the query?).
+Return the topmost TopicID (or a ranking of the TopicIDs).
+This is an easily interpretable and straightforward solution; however, it might be too naive to be universally useful.
   -

 _How would you evaluate if your auto-categorization server is good?_